-Federal Reserve Bank of Boston 2007 Issue 2

-New England COMPARISON Developments
+Federal Reserve Bank of Boston 2007 Issue 2 New England COMPARISON Developments Emerging Issues in Community Development and Consumer Affairs Innovation in Technical Assistance and Lending for Very Small Businesses

-Emerging Issues in Community Development and Consumer Affairs enneth Perry is an everyday entrepreneur.
+By DeAnna Green enneth Perry is an everyday entrepreneur.
 Everyday entrepreneurs are regular people with no specialized business expertise.
 Often, these entrepreneurs own very small businesses-businesses with 19 or fewer employees.
 In Perry's case, several years ago his part-time catering business in the Roxbury section of Boston began to take off and he was in need of business advice and financial resources to grow his business further.
+Starting or expanding a small business can be a daunting undertaking.
+Small business owners must perform countless tasks Collaborations between lenders and technical assistance providers have worked well in some communities, but these programs can reach a larger number of entrepreneurs.